rks101/egnet/README.md

 ----
 DNS Software: What software DNS server is using?
-Dig Dyno for version.bind, chaos class, and TXT retord type and see answer section.
+Dig Dyno for version.bind, chaos class, and TXT record type, and see the answer section.

 ```
 $ dig @ns1.iitjammu.ac.in version.bind chaos txt